-D3’s highly tailorable, common-codebase platform has consumer and business online and mobile transactional banking as well as account opening and some campaign management.
+D3 is a highly tailorable, common-codebase banking technology that offers digital banking services.
+It has online banking and mobile banking as well as account opening and some campaign management.
 Designed as a single tenant solution, D3 has an on-premise and dedicated-hosted cloud option that has been focused on the $15 billion asset and above bank market.
-NCR’s Digital Insight is an outsource-only, multi-tenant cloud solution that scales above $20 billion but is deployed primarily by community banks and credit unions well below $10 billion.
+NCR’s Digital Insight is an outsource-only, multi-tenant cloud solution that scales above $20 billion but is deployed primarily by financial institutions such as community banks and credit unions well below $10 billion.

 According to Cornerstone’s digital/mobile banking guru Tim Daley, “D3 wins points for getting some historically conservative banks to sign up for a surprisingly aggressive big bet purchase with a small startup type of company with few clients.”